 What changed the work from routine to initially impossible was interference from software that injects its DLLs into arbitrary other software.
 Too much of this is done without a full understanding of what Windows functionality they disturb.
-As far as I’ve ever been able to tell, it’s hardly ever done with much sense of responsibiilty for the costs they impose on by-standers.
+Hardly ever is it done with any sense of responsibiilty for the costs imposed on by-standers.
+When you finally get past the numerous deflections that the maker of this arrogantly faulty software puts in your way, you find their attitude is anyway that they did what they needed to for their purposes and that’s that.
 I’d happily see these guys get drummed out of business, along with most makers of anti-virus software, meaningful difference between their products and malware being sometimes hard to discern.

 Anyway, the spill-over to my unpaid work is that it got me looking again at the exported functions for querying Image File Execution Options.
 Somehow, I wrote about one of them one day more than a decade ago without ever returning to it or its companions.
 There have, of course, been developments.
 And I have in the meantime got more interested in the early history.
 Image File Execution Options actually are ancient.

 One of the quirks of the API for Image File Execution Options is that an option can be in the registry as a string but can be queried as a dword.
 Indeed, it wasn’t until Windows 2000 that an option could be in the registry as anything other than a string.
 It’s well past time, then, to document the low-level helper that parses a dword from a string.
 You’d think such a function is straightforward.
 It always has been documented.
 But look at the documentation and ask why it goes to the trouble of presenting examples.
 Then ask whether Microsoft would have added these without experience of this simple function causing real-world problems.
 Then look into how Microsoft’s documentation of this seemingly simple utility function has changed through the decades and wonder how anyone at Microsoft ever has the nerve to tell programmers to keep to the documentation.